Mean and Gaussian Curvature of Lipid Mesophases measured using molecular dynamics: Introduction

-Membrane curvature is a fundamental property of membrane systems, and is known to play a role in membrane fusion, membrane protein activity, and lateral membrane oraganisation \cite{Kawamoto2015, ChangIleto2011, Bigay2005,Lee2005, Lundmark2008,vanMeer2008,CallanJones2013,Baoukina2018}.
+Membrane curvature is a fundamental property of membrane systems, and is known to play a role in membrane fusion, membrane protein activity, and lateral membrane organisation \cite{Kawamoto2015, ChangIleto2011, Bigay2005,Lee2005, Lundmark2008,vanMeer2008,CallanJones2013,Baoukina2018}.
 The curvature of membranes arises from the global restraint of molecular composition, and is a key factor when considering the elasticity of membranes\cite{hyde1997the}.
 The mean (H) and Gaussian (K) curvatures of a surface are defined by the mean and product of the principal curvatures respectively.
 The Helfrich Hamiltonian, describing the energy density of membranes, is dependent on both measures, indicating that the dynamic behaviour - of both model and real membrane systems - is significantly influenced by the underlying geometry of the surface around which the lipid bilayer is formed\cite{Helfrich1973}.

-Lipid mesophases may be characterised by their mean and Gaussian curvatures, from the flat planar lamellar (L$_{\alpha}$), to the highly curved inverse hexagonal (H$_{II}$), where cylindrical water channels are arranged in a hexagonal pattern.
-One of the most studied non-planar mesophases is the Diamond cubic phase (Q$_{II}^{D}$), based on triply periodic minimal surfaces, mathematical surfaces defined by zero mean curvature, and negative Gaussian curvature \cite{PhysRevE.59.5528}.
+Lipid mesophases may be characterised by their mean and Gaussian curvatures, from the flat planar lamellar (L$_{\alpha}$, Figure \ref{fig:molecules}d)), to the highly curved inverse hexagonal (H$_{II}$, Figure \ref{fig:molecules}f)), where cylindrical water channels are arranged in a hexagonal pattern.
+One of the most studied non-planar mesophases is the Diamond cubic phase (Q$_{II}^{D}$, Figure \ref{fig:molecules}e)), based on triply periodic minimal surfaces, mathematical surfaces defined by zero mean curvature, and negative Gaussian curvature \cite{PhysRevE.59.5528}.
 L$_{\alpha}$ mesophases have been extensively studied \textit{in silico} for their physiological importance \cite{Risselada2008,Carpenter2018,Bennett2013}.

-Non-lamllelar mesophases, on the other hand, have been the subject of fewer computational studies, especially in comparison to experimental studies where they have been studied extensively, particularly using small angle X-ray scattering techniques to investigate the nature of mesophase transitions\cite{Seddon2006, Seddon2014, Squires2000, vantHag2017, Conn2006}.
-However, in recent years, there has been increased interest in the simulation of non-lamellar lipid mesophases, driven by the need to understand their role in processes such as drug delivery, templating, and membrane protein crystallisation\cite{Khelashvili2012, Johner20140, Johner20141, Barriga2019, Zhai2019, Richardson2017, Zabara2018, Caffrey2015}.